lino-framework/book/docs/team/prerequisites.rst

 - the difference between a class method and an instance method
 - what's a generator
 - what's a decorator
+- when and how to use subprocesses and threads
 - what are the following standard modules used for:
   `datetime`,  `sys`,  `os`, `re`,  `decimal`,  `logging`, ...
 - the major differences between Python 2 and 3